Bing Crosby: Romantic relationships

 Crosby was married twice.
 His first wife was actress and nightclub singer Dixie Lee, to whom he was married from 1930 until she died of ovarian cancer in 1952.
 They had four sons: Gary, twins Dennis and Phillip, and Lindsay.
-Smash-Up: The Story of a Woman (1947) was rumored to be based on Dixie's life.
+The film Smash-Up: The Story of a Woman (1947) was rumored to be based on Dixie's life.
 The Crosby family lived at 10500 Camarillo Street in North Hollywood for more than five years.

 After his wife died, Crosby had relationships with model Pat Sheehan, who married his son Dennis in 1958, and actresses Inger Stevens and Grace Kelly.
 Crosby married actress Kathryn Grant, who converted to Catholicism, in 1957.
 They had three children: Harry Lillis III, who played Bill in Friday the 13th, Mary Frances, best known for portraying Kristin Shepard on TV's Dallas, and Nathaniel, the 1981 U.S. Amateur champion in golf.

 Particularly during the late 1930s and the 1940s, Crosby's domestic life was dominated by his wife's excessive drinking.
 His efforts to cure her with the help of specialists failed.
 Tired of Dixie's drinking, Crosby even asked her for a divorce in January 1941.
 During the 1940s, he consistently had difficulties trying to stay away from home, while also trying to be there as much as possible for his children.

 Crosby had one confirmed extramarital affair between 1945 and the late 1940s, while married to his first wife Dixie.
 Actress Patricia Neal, who herself at the time was having an affair with the married Gary Cooper, wrote in her 1988 autobiography As I Am about a cruise to England with actress Joan Caulfield in 1948: